-The Facility Site encompasses approximately 3,897 acres in Madison County and is largely comprised of rural agricultural and forested lands.
-Plant communities present within the Facility Site, and adjacent properties within 100 feet of the limits of disturbance (the Study Area) correspond with specific community descriptions provided in Ecological Communities of New York State (Edinger et al., 2014).
-EDR classified and mapped each plant community based on land cover and soil data collected during various on-site field surveys conducted in 2023 (e.g., wetland and stream delineations and avian surveys).
-As a result, EDR has identified over two dozen different communities, which are described in Section (a)(2).
-The Study Area is dominated by active agricultural communities (i.e., row cropland, field cropland, and pastureland) and a mix of managed hardwood forests and conifer plantations.
+The Facility Site encompasses approximately 3,989 acres in Cayuga County, New York and is largely comprised of rural agricultural lands (i.e., row cropland) interspersed with isolated forested communities.
+Plant communities present within the Facility Site and within 100 feet of the limits of disturbance on adjacent properties (the Study Area) correspond with specific community descriptions provided in Ecological Communities of New York State (Edinger et al., 2014).
+EDR classified and mapped each plant community based on land cover and soil data collected during various on-site field surveys conducted in 2023 and 2024 (e.g., wetland and stream delineations and avian surveys).
+As a result, EDR has identified 10 different communities, which are described in Exhibit 11(a)(2).
+The Study Area is dominated by active agricultural communities (i.e., row cropland, field cropland, and pastureland) and a mix of woody wetlands and deciduous forests.

 Figure 11-1 illustrates the plant communities within the Study Area, and anticipated impacts to plant communities.
-Table 11-1 in Section (b) provides the total acreage for each plant community identified within the Study Area, as well as the anticipated impacts in each community as a result of Facility construction and operation.
+Table 11-1 in Exhibit 11(b) provides the total acreage for each plant community identified within the Study Area, as well as the anticipated impacts to each community as a result of Facility construction and operation.